 Only if the employee has correctly accessed the storage compartment, the button is released for acknowledgement.

 A manual acknowledgement of the removal at the button is therefore not absolutely necessary.
 However, we recommend a complete automatic acknowledgement only for quantity = 1.
 Such picks often take place during sequencing in theAutomotive

 Counting the number of pieces with a sensor is possible, but only recommended in rare cases.
 Here the construction of the storage compartments and the articles is decisive.
 It is imperative that each withdrawal generates only one sensor signal.
 And this is exactly what is rarely possible in practice.

-From a technical point of view, one Pick by Light consists of individual BUS systems with a maximum length of up to 500 meters and up to 100 displays.
+From a technical point of view, one Pick-by-Light consists of individual BUS systems with a maximum length of up to 500 meters and up to 100 displays.
 For this reason, certain electrical rules must be observed on each BUS and on each controller.
-Only then can the entire system function stably and correctly.
+Correct data acquisition is very important here.
+Only then can the entire system function stably and quickly.

 When planning larger plants, we calculate the following parameters in particular:

 - Resistance of all BUS lines

 - Electrical capacity of the BUS system